pandaling/parcel-node-express-mongo/README.md

-# node-express-mongo-crud
+# parcel-node-express-mongo
-A basic starter for a web app with node, express and mongoose
+A basic starter for a web app with parceljs, node, express and mongoose